 Indian tradition bearer, Abha Roy, led troupe members from the Srijan Dance Company in dances that reflected the cultural underpinnings of the festival during "Celebrate Holi!"
 April 2024.

-Visitors and staff enjoyed a color throw to take part in the tradition honoring spring, love, new life, peace, unity, and joy during our Holi Festival.
+Visitors and staff enjoyed a color throw to take part in the tradition honoring spring, love, new life, peace, unity, and joy during our Holi Festival in 2024.

 Events often include crafts to learn about cultures, such as designing hanboks (traditional Korean dress) or learning about white tigers in Korean folklore during "Sesang-e Allida: A Celebration of Korean Traditions" in 2017.